ment-ai/ment-extension/README.md

 > Ment.ai: Setup OpenAI account

+// TODO: talk about the 2 possibility.
+// if the normal version email/password doesn't work allow to provide the acess token, we should deactivate if that's the case the other python token creation.

 You will be prompt an input box where you need to specify your email, and password.
 We don't yet other login methods.

 We use [PyChatGPT](https://github.com/rawandahmad698/PyChatGPT) to make the initialize the connection and generate the access token.
 We will automatically install it on your machine and running locally without proxy (see [src/openai.ts:15](src/openai.ts:15)).